Introduction

 Practical Insights

-For practical applications, consider these additional recommendations:
+For practical applications, keep these additional tips in mind:

 Reflective Summary